Installation on macOS Platforms

 GraalVM Enterprise can be installed for a single user and administrator privileges are not required.
 However, if GraalVM Enterprise is meant to become a default JDK, administrator privileges are required.

-Follow these steps to install Oracle GraalVM Enterprise Edition on x86 64-bit macOS operating systems:
+Follow these steps to install Oracle GraalVM Enterprise Edition on the macOS operating system:

 Alternatively, open the file in Finder.